13303 Lake Shore Boulevard

 The Coe place became a double house and bachelor digs for a half-dozen Ivy League graduates, including future council president, E. Bruce Dunn.
 The inhabitants and their guests dubbed the Chateau La Maison des Hommes.

 Bratenahl Development Corporation acquired the home on October 14, 1959, from Dorothy Coe and restored it to single occupancy.

 Dr. Robert and Dorothy Eiben acquired the home from the Bratenahl Development Corporation on May 31, 1963.
-Robert and Dorothy who were both art enthusiasts restored the house completely.
-Fireplaces were sandblasted, the oak floors cleaned, the kitchen and bathrooms remodeled and modernized, the master bedroom suite enlarged, the house opened up and the dividing partition on both floors was removed.
+Robert and Dorothy, who were both art enthusiasts, restored the house thoroughly.
+Fireplaces sandblasted, the oak floors cleaned, the kitchen and bathrooms remodeled and modernized, the master bedroom suite enlarged, the house opened up, and the dividing partition on both levels removed.
 A heater was installed in the basement pool as well as ventilation for the pool room.

 Richard and Rae Hamilton acquired the home on January 27, 1973.

 J. Scott Scheel acquired the home on October 26, 2006.
-Scheel was a self-educated entrepreneur and two-time Congressional Businessman of the Year as recognized in the Wall Street Journal.
+Scheel was a self-educated entrepreneur.
+The Wall Street Journal recognized him as a two-time Congressional Businessman of the Year.
 He billed himself as the nation’s leading authority on creative commercial real estate investment.
 Sheel purchased the home at the height of a housing boom.
-His aim was to renovate the house and flip it, but the market soured with home prices taking a dive.
-He moved into the house, revamped the master suite, changed paint colors and filmed part of a movie there.
+He aimed to renovate the house and flip it, but the market soured with home prices diving.
+He moved into the house, revamped the master suite, changed paint colors, and filmed part of a movie there.